sstur/fetch/README.md

 This is forked from Github's excellent [fetch polyfill](https://github.com/github/fetch).
 The difference is that this version doesn't touch any globals.

-We use this with a fork of [pretender](https://github.com/sstur/pretender) for testing our UI and the data fetching logic therein.
+We use this with [fetch-pretender](https://github.com/sstur/fetch-pretender) for testing our UI and the data fetching logic therein.

 The original readme follows: